Thirukkovil Temple: History

-The temple was looted and destructed by Portuguese in 1620s and it could only resurrect after two centuries.
+The temple was looted and destructed by Portuguese in the 1620s and it could only resurrect after two centuries.
 However, the rituals and its state importance through Batticaloa region were continued in its grievous period also.
 Thomas Christie, an Inspector of Hospitals of British Ceylon describes the antiquity of Sanctum, the sculptures and chariot belonged to Thirukkovil during his journey to Tangalle from Trincomalee in 1802.

 Thesaththukkovil

 Thirukkovil is usually referred as thesaththukkovil as well as thiruppadaikkovil.
 Thiruppadai Kovil (திருப்படைக் கோவில் Tiruppaṭaik kōvil Literally "Holy Temple of Soldiers' Camp or weapons") is the term referred to seven popular temples in Batticaloa region - Kokkadichcholai, Sithandy, Thirukkovil, Mandur, Kovil Porativu, Verugal and Ukanthai.
 They are believed to be revered by the Chieftains ruled the country.
 Some historians consider the term "paṭai" in Thiruppataik kovil refers to weapon of Murugan - Vel, and ignores Kokkadichcholai from Thiruppataik Kovil list as it is a Sivan temple.

 Old Batticaloa District was divided into 8 "pattu"s (Administrative divisions) - Akkaraipattu, Karaivakupattu, Eruvilpattu, Manmunaippattu, Sammanthuraipattu, Porativupattu, Eravurpattu, Kiriwittipattu along with three other adjacent pattus - Koralaipattu, Panamaipattu and Nadukadupattu.
 Ritual rights in Thirukkovil Annual Festivals were shared with whole inhabitants of 7 main pattus and Panamaipattu of Batticaloa region.
-According to Temple records, it can be confirmed that this custom was continued till 1950s.
+According to Temple records, it can be confirmed that this custom was continued until the 1950s.